 Before you can consider mattress donation, be sure your old bed is in good condition.
 It will likely have some normal wear and tear, but if it has any major defects, non-profit organizations and local charities may not accept it, or they will end up throwing it out themselves.

 Before donating, check for stains, rips, tears, holes, and any serious issues like bed bugs or mold.
-For box springs, be sure the fabric cover is firmly attached and that the frame is not bent or broken.
+For box springs, be sure the fabric cover is firmly attached and that the bed foundation is not bent or broken.
 If the mattress has any of these issues, it may be better to recycle the bed rather than donate it.
 We will discuss the best way to recycle your mattress and include some resources at the end of this article.

 Where to Donate Your Old Mattress?

 Although it may come as a surprise, local thrift stores do not accept mattresses at most locations.
 Some cannot take any mattress or box spring, including waterbeds, traditional innerspring, or foam mattresses.
-Due to health and sanitation laws, beds have to be sanitized before being resold at those locations.
+Due to health and sanitation laws, donated mattresses have to be sanitized before being resold at those locations.
 Because most thrift shops do not have the resources to do so, they are unable to take these donations.

-Although some locations will accept mattresses if they’re in good shape, you’ll want to call ahead of time to be sure they will take it.
+Although some locations will accept mattresses if they’re in good shape, you’ll want to call ahead of time to be sure they will take them.

 But don’t worry, there are plenty of other charitable organizations happy to accept gently used mattresses and box springs.
 Below is a list of nationwide charities and non-profit organizations that can help get your mattress to someone in need.